anvil-works/routing/docs/routes/query.md

 e.g. `?foo=bar&baz=1&eggs=true` will be decoded as `{"foo": "bar", "baz": 1, "eggs": True}`.

-!!! note

-    If you have numbers in your query parameters, but these should actually be strings, you can convert these to `str` in your `parse_query` method.

 For nested, JSON-able objects, i.e. `lists` and `dicts`, the routing library will encode the object as a JSON string in the query string.

 e.g. `foo=%5B1%2C+%22a%22%2C+true%5D'` will be decoded as `{"foo": [1, "a", true]}`.

+!!! note

+    When you pass query parameters to `navigate` or `NavLink`, you should pass them as decoded Python objects (e.g., `{"page": 1}` not `{"page": "1"}`).
+The routing library handles encoding automatically.

+    However, when reading query parameters from the URL (in `parse_query`), numbers will be decoded as integers/floats.
+If you need them as strings, you can convert them in your `parse_query` method.

 ## Loading a new instance of a form